-Abram was being hospitable to the strangers based on custom, but he may have also known one of them personally.
-The Wycliffe Bible Commentary, page 24, states regarding Genesis 18:2 that Abraham was an exemplary and hospitable host and that He did all he could do to serve his guests.
-Jamieson, Fausset, and Brown's Commentary says regarding verse 2 that when someone at that time was visited by an ordinary person, the person considered the host would simply stand up.
-However, if the visitor was of some 'superior rank' (or a friend), the custom was to bow low then lead the visitor(s) to a tent.
+Abraham was being hospitable to the strangers based on custom, but he may have also known one of them personally.
+The Wycliffe Bible Commentary states that the "father of the faithful" was an exemplary and hospitable host and that He did all he could do to serve his guests.
+Jamieson, Fausset, and Brown's Commentary says that a person, at that time of Abraham, who was visited by an ordinary person would stand and greet their guest.
+If the visitor, however, was of some 'superior rank' (or a friend), the custom was for the host to bow low then lead the visitor(s) to a tent.

-Genesis 18's account of Abraham's meeting with three mysterious strangers, one of which was Jesus, testifies to how highly regarded he was in God's eyes.
-This is why he referenced as God's friend and the Eternal's friend forever in Isaiah 41:8 and 2Chronicles 20:7.
-The New Testament confirms his status with the Creator when it states, "he was called the friend of God" (James 2:23).
+Genesis 18's account of the meeting between Abraham and three mysterious strangers, one of which was Jesus, testifies to how highly regarded he was in God's eyes.
+This is why he is called God's friend and the Eternal's friend forever in Isaiah 41:8 and 2Chronicles 20:7.
+The New Testament confirms his status with God when it states, "he was called the friend of God" (James 2:23).